 Many times, interpreting services are offered by the healthcare provider, local resettlement agency or other community resources.
-If language services are not available, the case manager may request interpreting services through USCRI.
+If language services are not available, the client or the case manager may request interpreting services through USCRI.
 Just complete the Telephonic Interpreter Request Form and send it to RMAlanguageservices@uscridc.org.

 Transportation works the same way.
 If transportation assistance is not available through community resources, the case manager may request transportation assistance through USCRI.
 When making requests, please specify whether a wheelchair accessible vehicle is needed.
-Case managers will need to complete the Transportation Request Form and send it to RMAtransportation@uscridc.org.
+Clients or case managers will need to complete the Transportation Request Form and send it to RMAtransportation@uscridc.org.

 For more information about language support and transportation assistance, please contact Ryan Yao at email@example.com.